 #4: Heavy Duty Silver-Plated CuCrZr Contact Tip

-Using a process called dispersion-hardening, which basically keeps the properties of metal from dispersing at elevated temperature, the Heavy Duty Silver-Plated Contact Tips can last even longer than the Silver-Plated contact tips noted above.
+Using a process called dispersion-hardening, which basically keeps the properties of metal from dispersing at elevated temperature, the Heavy Duty Silver-Plated welding contact tips can last even longer than the Silver-Plated contact tips noted above.

 This make of contact tip carries a hardness value of 180, and won't experience wear until the contact tip temperature reaches upwards of 1472 degree F (800 degrees C)!
 Because of it's conductivity, it will also experience a lot less spatter adhesion than copper or non-plated copper chrome zirconium.

-Heavy Duty Silver-Plated are always made using CuCrZr contact tips as the base because it combines the better hardening of the copper chrome zirconium with the superior conductivity of the silver.
+Heavy Duty Silver-Plated welding contact tips are always made using CuCrZr contact tips as the base because it combines the better hardening of the copper chrome zirconium with the superior conductivity of the silver.
 This produces an overall better electrical conductivity profile while still being harder.
-They are more expensive than the standard ones, but have a low cost of ownership in right application - typically heavy amperage robotic processes.
+They are more expensive than the standard silver-plated welding contact tips, but have a low cost of ownership in right application - typically heavy amperage robotic processes.

 #5: Stainless Steel Contact Tip X8CrNi18-9